Merveemre/Building-AI-Chatbot-with-Python-and-HTML/README.md

 - Simple and lightweight structure for easy deployment
 - Access the chatbot via http://127.0.0.1:5000/ during running the app locally.

-OpenAI API Key API : you'll need to obtain an API key.
+OpenAI API Key : you'll need to obtain an API key.
 Once you have the key, it is suggested to be secured by setting it as an environment variable in your terminal.
 To do it;

 1. Obtain your OpenAI API Key from https://platform.openai.com/